thinktomorrow/package-docs/src/chief/guide/readme.md

 Pages in chief are exactly that.
 Pages.
 They have a front-end page, a url, etc.

+Pages can have a pagebuilder that lets you use predefined modules, sets and collections to build up your page.
+More about these types below.

 ### collections

 Every page has a collectiontype.
 This type determines which collection the page belongs to.
-One special collectiontype is "single" a page with the collectiontype single is a page that stands on its own.
+One special collectiontype is "single".
+A page with the collectiontype "single" is a page that stands on its own.
-While a page with for instance the collection type "product" belongs to the products collection.
+As opposed to a page with the collection type "product" which belongs to the products collection.

 ## modules